siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/run_button.png)

 ### Terminal Area
-The first screen of the program showing the opening screen.
+The opening screen of the program showing the title and the player's first input.

 ![alt-text](assets/images/screen1.png)

-A screenshot showing player choosing to 'open' the camping box and the contents list is displayed from which the player selects an item.
+This shows the player choosing to 'open' the camping box.
+The contents list is displayed from which the player selects an item.

 ![alt-text](assets/images/screen2.png)

-The third screenshot shows one way that a player could win.
+This shows one way that a player could win.

 ![alt-text](assets/images/screen3.png)

-The fourth screenshot shows one way that a player has died.
+This screenshot shows one way that a player has died.

 ![alt-text](assets/images/screen4.png)